Shark sightings: Some Long Island beaches again closed to swimming

-There have been at least seven sightings in the waters off Nassau County since Monday, with the most recent being a shark six to eight feet off the coast of Nickerson Beach.
+There have been at least eight sightings in the waters off Nassau County since Monday, after a shark was spotted six to eight feet off the coast of Nickerson Beach and another off Point Lookout Wednesday.

 "It's a very difficult time down here," Town of Hempstead Supervisor Don Clavin said.
 "It's a combination of factors, as I stressed to everybody.
 We have a pandemic, we have a 50% capacity at the beaches, we have the hottest days of the summer, and we have had shark sightings that are clear cut."